Trial Period: Synopsis

-Anamaya Roy Choudhary or Ana, is a hardworking single mother living in Delhi with her six-year-old son Romi.
+Anamaya Roy Choudhary or Ana, is a hardworking single mother living in Delhi's Chittaranjan Park with her six-year-old son Romi.
 Their lives revolve around a packed routine that balances both Ana's career and her son’s upbringing.
 However, when Romi is tasked with talking about his non-existent father at school, his curiosity sparks a unique idea — he demands a new papa on a 30-day trial period.
 This idea was most likely inspired by his mother's maternal uncle who watched advertisements of products being given on a trial period.

 On the other hand, Prajapti 'PD' Dwivedi, is a simple yet affable man from Ujjain, who is looking for a job and arrives in Delhi at his paternal uncle's office while Ana is searching for a father on Romi's request.

 The story shows how PD, an educated, unemployed man adjusts into the environment created by Ana, a single yet hardworking mother and Romi.